victorbunduc/Employee-Tracker/README.md

 ## Usage
 ---
-1. Run `node employee-tracker.js` to start the application
+1. Run `node employee-tracker.js` to start the application.
 2. Select from the menu to view, add, remove, or update employees, roles, departments, or managers:

     ![menu](https://user-images.githubusercontent.com/71414528/103473881-264a6980-4d52-11eb-848e-215f54291ac5.gif)